robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 We considered a publish-subscribe database like Redis to solve the queuing/locking problem with multiple processes.
-Even with pub-sub, we realized we would need some process managing the queueing so that jobs could be started, awaited on, cancelled, and timed out.
+Even with pub-sub, we realized we would need a process manager so that jobs could be started, awaited on, cancelled, and timed out.
 An important part of this change was being able to [charge](https://www.sirepo.com/plans) for different levels of CPU